-Under Delaware State’s unique Biology Education program, students can acquire two degrees in five years: a four-year Bachelor’s degree in Biological Sciences, plus an M.A. in Teaching (MAT) earned during an optional fifth year.
+Under Delaware State’s unique Biology Education program, students can acquire two degrees in five years: a four-year Bachelor’s degree in Biological Sciences, plus a Masters in Teaching (MAT) earned during an optional fifth year.
 This attractive pair of qualifications is in very high demand, as the United States faces a critical shortage of highly qualified science teachers.
 Students who complete the entire five-year program are recruited by school districts throughout Delaware, as well as in Pennsylvania, Maryland, and points beyond.

 Biology Education majors enjoy the same intensive, hands-on experience that’s offered in the General Biology program, as well as the same opportunities to participate in research.
 In addition, the MAT component includes a full semester of student teaching experience, plus a sequence of courses in classroom management, adolescent development, and instructional techniques.
-Students graduate with deep understandings of current scientific issues and the ability to make those subjects accessible, exciting, and relevant to 21st-century students.
+Students graduate with deep understandings of current scientific issues and the ability to make those subjects accessible, exciting, and relevant to 21st-century teaching.

 Students who complete the entire five-year program in Biology Education can become licensed teachers in the state of Delaware upon graduation.
 They develop professional teaching skills in core subjects such as general biology, cell biology, and molecular biology, as well as cutting-edge scientific material such as genetics and environmental issues.